fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/disaster/federal_account/count.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Count of Object Classes for the disaster/emergency spending [/api/v2/disaster/object_class/count/]
+# Count of Federal Accounts for the disaster/emergency spending [/api/v2/disaster/federal_account/count/]

-This endpoint provides the count of Object Classes which received disaster/emergency spending per the requested filters.
+This endpoint provides the count of Federal Accounts and TAS which received disaster/emergency spending per the requested filters.

 ## POST

-This endpoint returns a count of DEF Codes
+This endpoint returns a count of Federal Account and TAS

 + Request (application/json)
     + Schema